ash0080/gun.doc.cn/Glossary.md

-Gun borrows some terms from graph theory and mesh networking, then defines some of it's own.
+Gun borrows some terms from graph theory and mesh networking, then defines some of its own.
 Here you can find a summary of what they mean.

 #### Node
 An object within a graph.
 It can contain primitive values, but not other objects (only pointers to other nodes).
 Also known as a [vertex](https://en.wikipedia.org/wiki/Vertex_(graph_theory)) in graph theory.